 When a CFG check fails at runtime, Windows immediately terminates the program, thus breaking any exploit that attempts to indirectly call an invalid address.

-2] How does Control Flow Guard affect browser performance
+How does Control Flow Guard affect browser performance?

-The feature is reported to be causing performance issues for Chromium-based browsers.
-All major browsers like Google Chrome, Microsoft Edge browser, Vivaldi and scores of others seem to have been affected by it.
+The feature is reportedly causing performance issues for Chromium-based browsers.
+All major browsers, including Google Chrome, Microsoft Edge, Vivaldi, and numerous others, appear to have been affected by it.
 The issue came to light when developers at Vivaldi ran Chromium unit tests on Windows 7 and found them running faster than on the most recent version of Windows 11/10.

-The Windows Kernel Team manager acknowledged the issue and said they built a fix which will be shipped in a couple of weeks.
+The Windows Kernel Team manager acknowledged the issue and stated that they have built a fix, which will be shipped in a couple of weeks.

 If you wish to disable this feature, follow this procedure.